 A block is made up of a set of transactions.
 Each one is part of the blockchain.
-The Bit2me company, specialized in Bitcoin and its technology, defines each of the parts that make up a block:
+The Bit2me company, which specialized in Bitcoin and its technology, defines each of the parts that make up a block:

 - An alphanumeric code that links to the previous block.

 - The “package” of transactions includes (whose number is determined by different factors).

 - Another alphanumeric code that will link to the next block.